mialkin/docs/tools/prometheus.md

 ### Histogram

-A **histogram** samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
+A **histogram** samples observations, usually things like request durations or response sizes, and counts them in configurable buckets.
 It also provides a sum of all observed values.

 A histogram with a base metric name of `basename` exposes multiple time series during a scrape:

 - cumulative counters for the observation buckets, exposed as `basename_bucket{le="upper inclusive bound"}`
 - the **total sum** of all observed values, exposed as `basename_sum`
-- the **count** of events that have been observed, exposed as `basename_count` (identical to `basename_bucket{le="+Inf"}` above)
+- the **count** of events that have been observed, exposed as `basename_count`, identical to `basename_bucket{le="+Inf"}` above

-Use the `histogram_quantile()` function to calculate quantiles from histograms or even aggregations of histograms.
+Use the `histogram_quantile()` function to calculate *quantiles* from histograms or even aggregations of histograms.
 A histogram is also suitable to calculate an Apdex score.

+> A **quantile** defines a particular part of a data set, i.e. a quantile determines how many values in a distribution are above or below a certain limit.
+Special quantiles are the quartile (quarter), the quintile (fifth) and percentiles (hundredth).

 When operating on buckets, remember that the histogram is cumulative.

 ### Summary

-A **summary**, which is similar to a histogram, samples observations (usually things like request durations and response sizes).
+A **summary**, which is similar to a histogram, samples observations, usually things like request durations and response sizes.
 While it also provides a total count of observations and a sum of all observed values, it calculates configurable quantiles over a sliding time window.

 A summary with a base metric name of `basename` exposes multiple time series during a scrape:

-streaming **φ-quantiles** (0 ≤ φ ≤ 1) of observed events, exposed as `basename{quantile="φ"}`
+- streaming **φ-quantiles** (0 ≤ φ ≤ 1) of observed events, exposed as `basename{quantile="φ"}`
-the **total sum** of all observed values, exposed as `basename_sum` the count of events that have been observed, exposed as `basename_count`
+- the **total sum** of all observed values, exposed as `basename_sum`
+- the **count** of events that have been observed, exposed as `basename_count`

 See [↑ histograms and summaries](https://prometheus.io/docs/practices/histograms/) for detailed explanations of φ-quantiles, summary usage, and differences to histograms.

-## Jobs And Instances
+## Jobs and instances

 An **instance** is an endpoint you can scrape, usually corresponding to a single process.